BreakingBytes/breakingbytes.github.io/content/Climbing-life-lessons-risk.md

 Authors: Mark Mikofski
 Summary: Reassessing risk as conditions change is critical in the backcountry.

-# Reassessing Risk in Mountians
+# Reassessing Risk in Mountains

 [Snake Dike](http://www.supertopo.com/rock-climbing/Yosemite-Valley-Half-Dome-Snake-Dike)
 is on the southwest shoulder of Half Dome, perhaps the most recognizable rock face in